saraabu/group-5-/README.md

 # Group 5 - Covid Data Analysis
-#### The analysis of Coronavirus data by Group 5
+#### The Analysis of Coronavirus Data by Group 5
 #
 ## General Info

 # (Project Stage I)
-teamwork project stage 1 includes the notebook that was group work and the csv file that was created
+Teamwork Project Stage 1 includes the notebook that was group work and the csv file that was created
 - uploaded our individual work with our names to the folder